-The project is a key urban renewal development within the City's South-East precinct character area that will allow for a university campus that is more integrated and connected with the City Centre and surrounds.
+The project is a key urban renewal development within City South-East that will allow for a university campus that is more integrated and connected with the City Centre and surrounds.
 The campus will provide an opportunity for a new residential community in the City Centre and greater activity in the precinct.
 The development will support more services, jobs and opportunities for investment.